IowaDave/ATtiny_Soil_Sentinel/README.md

 The project also presents useful techniques for:
 * waterproofing the sensor, and
 * soldering the project onto perfboard.

-For my friends who have received one my perfboard models, I provide [instructions for hooking it up and calibrating it](#Connecting-and-Calibrating).

 A breadboard version will be built first, because it's traditional.